Consensys/quorum/docs/FAQ.md

-??? question "I've ran into an issue with Quorum, where do I get support?"
+??? question "I've run into an issue with Quorum, where do I get support?"
-    There are two places Quorum engineering team monitors on an on-going basis: issues in this and related repositories and on Quorum Slack.
-Quorum Slack is the best place to query the community and get immediate help.
-Auto-inviter is available [here](https://clh7rniov2.execute-api.us-east-1.amazonaws.com/Express/).
+    The [Quorum Slack channels](https://clh7rniov2.execute-api.us-east-1.amazonaws.com/Express/) are the best place to query the community and get immediate help.

+    The Quorum engineering team monitors Slack as well as any issues raised on the Quorum GitHub repositories (e.g. [Quorum](https://github.com/jpmorganchase/quorum/), [Tessera](https://github.com/jpmorganchase/tessera), [Quorum-Examples](https://github.com/jpmorganchase/quorum-examples), etc.).

 ??? question "How does Quorum achieve Transaction Privacy?"
     Quorum achieves Transaction Privacy by: